 Franz Josef Rainforest Holiday Park

-If you are interested, here’s the link: Franz Josef Rainforest Retreat
+More about this stunning hideaway behind the link: Franz Josef Rainforest Retreat

 Franz Josef Glacier Hot Pools

-Glacier Hot Pools, Franz Josef Glacier
+The Glacier Hot Pools of the Franz Josef village

-New Zealand rainforest from a hot pool
+New Zealand rainforest seen from a hot pool

-Driving on South Island West Coast
+Driving on the NZ South Island West Coast

 More on New Zealand Travel